 Aschkenazi advises women over 50 approach probiotic supplements with caution, but when it comes to prebiotic- and probiotic-rich foods, she's all in.
 "Yogurt, kefir, fermented foods like kimchi have a lot of probiotics in them," she explains.
 "Prebiotics include the roughage found in leafy vegetables, cruciferous veggies, and extra-virgin olive oil—these are non-inflammatory foods that also promote a healthy microbiome."

 For overall health, Aschkenazi recommends a diet that includes prebiotic- and probiotic-rich foods and avoids foods that promote inflammation.
 "Sugar is bad; it's the poison of the 21st century," she says.
 "Animal proteins are inflammatory.
 If you reduce inflammation, you'll age in a better way.
 My advice is to reduce sugar, reduce processed food, and reduce animal products."

 Probiotics can go a long way to maintaining a healthy microbiome in women over 50.
 If you have colitis, recurring bladder infections, yeast infections, or diabetes, or if you take an antibiotic, talk to your doctor about adding a probiotic supplement to your daily routine.
 Focusing on nutrition and adding probiotic-rich foods to a regular healthy diet will promote the health of your gut microbiome, which will contribute to staying healthy at any age.

 Editor-Recommended Probiotic Foods and Supplements

-While you should consult with your doctor before purchasing any of these, below are a couple of our favorites:
+While you should consult your doctor before taking any of these, below are some of our favorites.